BD2KGenomics/dcc-ops/redwood/README.md

 - install [docker](https://docs.docker.com/engine/installation/linux/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/)

 Point your domain to your server
-- URLs _storage.yourdomain.com_ and _metadata.yourdomain.com_ should resolve to your ec2.
+- URLs _storage.yourdomain.com_, _auth.yourdomain.com_, and _metadata.yourdomain.com_ should resolve to your ec2.

 Copy or clone this project (_dcc-redwood-compose_) over to the the ec2
 - `git clone git@github.com:BD2KGenomics/dcc-redwood-compose.git`